algolia/algoliasearch-client-php/README.md

  * Add a validity period: the key will be valid only for a specific period of time (in seconds),
  * Specify the maximum number of API calls allowed from an IP address per hour.
 Each time an API call is performed with this key, a check is performed.
 If the IP at the origin of the call did more than this number of calls in the last hour, a 403 code is returned.
 Defaults to 0 (no rate limit).
 This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.

-  Note: If you are sending the query through your servers, you must use the `enableRateLimitForward("TheAdminAPIKey", "EndUserIP", "APIKeyWithRateLimit")` funtion to enable rate-limit.
+  Note: If you are sending the query through your servers, you must use the `enableRateLimitForward("TheAdminAPIKey", "EndUserIP", "APIKeyWithRateLimit")` function to enable rate-limit.
  * Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
 This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.

  ```php